 In the counseling program, up to 6-hours of graduate credit may be transferred into a degree program provided certain conditions are met.
 According to the Graduate Catalog, courses accepted for transfer credit must (l) be appropriate to the student's program and be approved by the student's advisor, (2) be completed within the 6-year limit for course work applicable toward the degree, and (3) have been offered by a regionally accredited institution for graduate credit.
+CACREP-accredited coursework is preferred.
 Coursework used for another completed master's degree may not be transferred into the WCU counseling program.